Simple Pump Installation

 In almost all wells, yes.

-We don’t disturb — or rely upon — your submersible pump in order for our pump to work.
-Each system can work independently, no matter how our system is configured.
-You can continue to use your existing system, but if you lose power, you can get water from the Simple Pump, immediately.
+The two pipes simply lie beside each other.
+You continue to use your existing system, but if you lose power, you can get water from the Simple Pump, immediately.

 “I have a hand dug well; what do I need to mount the pump?”